 If at any time during pregnancy or childbirth you feel that something is wrong, speak up.
 If your doctor or nurse does not take your concerns seriously, ask to speak to another doctor and the patient advocate.
 If you or your baby are injured during pregnancy, childbirth, or shortly thereafter, you should also take steps to explore your legal rights as a patient.

 Getting the Help you Need

-To explore your legal rights as a patient, or to find out more about medical malpractice, negligence, or birth injuries, contact Brown Wharton & Brothers.
-Birth injuries are unacceptable and our law firm is dedicated to helping you get answers and justice.
+To explore your legal rights as a patient, or to find out more about medical malpractice, negligence, or birth injuries, contact Birth Injury Guide.
+Birth injuries are unacceptable and our team is dedicated to helping you get answers and justice.
 Our team of attorneys has successfully litigated numerous birth injury cases, including those involving hospitals and hospital negligence.

 Schedule your free case review with one of our attorneys by filling out our online form.
 No matter what the details or complexities of your case may be, our team will do its best to secure the best outcome possible for your family.